Brands are wrong when they pay me to write articles to target keywords and rank higher on Google.

-Let’s say a flooring company, Floorings R’ Us, hires me to write blog posts to increase their Google ranking.
-They tell me they want an article titled 5 Benefits to Using Engineered Hardwood Flooring in Your Home.
+Floorings R’ Us hires me to write SEO blog posts.
+I’m told to write an article on the 5 Benefits to Using Engineered Hardwood Flooring in Your Home, based on their keyword research.

-They hope (and expect) when someone searches for that phrase, Floorings R’ Us’s blog post will appear at the top.
+They hope when someone searches for a phrase like engineered hardwood flooring, their article will appear at the top.

 Sometimes it does.
 Sometimes people do click on that blog post.
 Website traffic increases because of that blog post.